-Authority staff carefully evaluate ongoing and upcoming projects on a monthly basis.
+Authority staff carefully evaluate on-going and up-coming projects on a monthly basis.
 The Authority adjusts the timing of projects in the capital improvement plan in an effort to match them with anticipated growth in the customer base that would create the need for the project.
 The Authority has a history of excellent planning and successfully executing those plans.
-As a result, adequate facilities are in place to meet the drinking water and wastewater treatment needs of Henry County.
+As a result, adequate facilities are in place to meet the drinking water and waste water treatment needs of Henry County.

-Indian Creek WWTP expansion is currently in the design phase.
-Meter system upgrades are scheduled to take place over the next 15 years, on a route by route basis.
+Meter system upgrades are currently on-going and will continue to take place over the next 10 to 12 years, on a route by route basis.
 The Authority has 64 routes and is currently working on upgrades to the first route.